Healthdirect Free Australian health advice you can count on.

 • meat

-Vitamin-rich food has other nutrients, which help your body to absorb and use the vitamins.
+Whole foods have a range of nutrients that help your body absorb and use vitamins.
 This is one reason to try to get your vitamins from food instead of taking supplements.

 How much vitamin A do I need?